 It’s worth pointing out, however, that Set isn’t quite the same as the ‘evil’ Satan of Christianity – even if that’s where the word originated.
 Set plays a necessary role and can never be eliminated entirely.
 In order for one to muster the strength to overcome opposition, there needs to be some kind of oppositional force in the first place.

 Just by the tomb of Idut is that of Unas Ankh, one of Pharaoh Unas’s sons.
 The reliefs are largely faded, but there’s no harm in a quick visit if you already have a ticket.

 Just next door is the tomb of Inefert, a vizier of Unas.
-It contains a rare scene of Inefert and his wife entering a bedchamber, though it can be hard to spot amongst the other feint reliefs.
+It contains a rare scene of Inefert and his wife entering a bedchamber, though it can be hard to spot amongst the other faint reliefs.

 The Pyramid of Unas

-Egypt’s 5th dynasty lasted from around 2456–2323 BC and consisted of nine kings.
-Many of them built pyramids which, while still standing today, are no match for the 4th-dynasty pyramids of Giza and Dahshur.
+Egypt’s 5th Dynasty lasted from around 2456–2323 BC and consisted of nine kings.
+Many of them built pyramids which, while still standing today, are no match for the 4th Dynasty pyramids of Giza and Dahshur.

-And here at Saqqara, the Pyramid of Unas, the final ruler of the 5th dynasty, looks puny in comparison with Djoser’s nearby Step Pyramid.
+And here at Saqqara, the Pyramid of Unas, the final ruler of the 5th Dynasty, looks puny in comparison with Djoser’s nearby Step Pyramid.

 Be that as it may, Unas implemented a brand new innovation in his pyramid tomb that would change royal tombs for the remainder of Egyptian civilization.
 It’s here that the Pyramid Texts appeared for the very first time.

 But before heading in, take a moment to observe the pyramid from the outside.
 Notice how in comparison with the relatively shoddy masonry of the core, the remaining casing stones appear nearly as tight and precise as those at Giza.